tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 Blues songs also have only three chords, but this is no easy-going blues song.
 The driving progression of the chords give those who hear a feeling of impending doom.

+### Keep Calm and Trust Your Fate

-And although they are a bit vague, the lyrics confirm that the shit is about to hit the fan!
+Although the lyrics are a bit vague, they confirm that the shit is about to hit the fan!

 ```
 “No reason to get excited,” the thief, he kindly spoke